aasisodiya/general/git/README.md

 git add *.java
 ```

-Command to remove the file from staging area
+### Command to remove the file from staging area

 ```powershell
 git restore --staged *
 git restore --staged <filename>
 ```

-Command to check current status (green color means file is in staging area)
+### Command to check current status

+Here green color means file is in staging area

 ```powershell
 git status
 ```

-Command to commit changes _(You need to make sure to add files to staging that you want to commit)_
+### Command to commit changes

+> _(You need to make sure to add files to staging that you want to commit)_

 ```powershell
 git commit -m "message, present tense, specific to changes made"
 ```

-Command to add and commit changes at same time
+### Command to add and commit changes at same time

 ```powershell
 git commit -am "message"